 Psychosexual Therapy £90

 Sex addiction (level one, two and three) £75-£125

 PG/Dip Psychosexual Therapy

 Training, qualifications & experience

-I currently work privately, as a bank counsellor at University of Sheffield student counselling services and spent over three years at Relate as psychosexual and relationship therapist.
+I currently work privately, specialising in Sex addiction/Compulsivity for the last 7 years, working with individuals, relationships and partners of.
+And over 8 years as a psychosexual therapist, having previously worked at University of Sheffield student counselling services and spent over three years at Relate.
 I have worked at two charities specialising in counselling for childhood sexual abuse, dissociative identity disorder, rape and trauma and Domestic violence and abuse.

 I have worked with groups to support eating disorders and self-harm and at the local hospice in bereavement support.

 Pre counselling I worked as nursing assistant at the Hospice and as a lone outreach support worker for individuals with acquired brain injuries at Headway

 and currently have over 900 hours of taught CPD